johnbillion/giochiamo/docs/queens-garden/model.md

   choose the axis (a clicked tile's colour *or* its symbol), then resolve each duplicated combo one click at a time.
 Each step offers only a handful of options, so the explosion never materialises.
-(It's a tiny FSM of its own — and the same "validate one, don't enumerate all" rule as the TTT engine.)
+(It's a tiny FSM of its own — and the same "validate one, don't enumerate all" rule the engine uses everywhere.)